Crimson Glory: Transcendence (1988–1989)

 While on tour in support of their self-titled debut album, they discovered how hot the masks would be on stage.
-To keep the mystique, they cut them down into a partial "Phantom of the Opera" style for the Transcendence tour.
+To keep the mystique, they cut them down into a partial Phantom of the Opera style for the Transcendence tour.

-While touring behind Transcendence, they performed in front of 5,000 spectators at the Manatee Civic Center in their hometown of Bradenton, Florida on September 2, 1989.
+While touring behind Transcendence, they performed in front of 5,000 spectators at the Manatee Civic Center in their hometown of Bradenton, Florida, on September 2, 1989.
 This concert was simulcast across America on Z Rock Radio.
 There were plans to release this show on DVD.
 In addition, the band performed "In Dark Places" at the 1989 Tampa Bay Music Awards and walked away with three awards that night – Most Outstanding Male Vocalist (Midnight), Most Outstanding Local Release (Transcendence) and Most Outstanding Metal Band (beating fellow Florida band Savatage for this one).

-When the tour ended, drummer Dana Burnell and guitarist Ben Jackson decided to leave the group.
-Ben Jackson would later form the band Parish, which released an album titled Envision in 1995.
+When the tour ended, drummer Dana Burnell and guitarist Ben Jackson left the group.
+Ben Jackson later formed the band Parish, which released an album titled Envision in 1995.

 Strange and Beautiful (1990–1992)

-Burnell would be replaced by Ravi Jakhotia in 1991, who brought a decidedly more "tribal" feel to the band.
-The material they would write for their next album was more hard rock oriented and based more upon drum grooves as opposed to guitar riffs, on which their first two albums were largely based.
+Burnell was replaced by Ravi Jakhotia in 1991, who brought a decidedly more "tribal" feel to the band.
+The material they wrote for the next album was more hard rock oriented and based more upon drum grooves as opposed to guitar riffs, on which their first two albums were largely based.
 Also Midnight became more involved in the composition of the album.
 It signified a bold and definite shift away from the metal sound upon which the band had built their reputation.
 It was at this time the band continued on as a four-piece.

 The revamped group was signed to Atlantic Records and released their third album, entitled Strange and Beautiful.
 Prior to the start of the tour, vocalist Midnight departed as well and retired from the music business for a decade.
-Guitarist Jon Drenning recruited vocalist David Van Landing as a replacement for Midnight on what would be a short-lived tour in the US.
+Guitarist Jon Drenning recruited vocalist David Van Landing as a replacement for Midnight on what was to be a short-lived tour in the US.
 The biggest show of the tour was at the end of the year in Los Angeles at the Concrete Foundations Forum along with Ozzy Osbourne, Soundgarden and Alice in Chains.

 In 1994, Jon Drenning moved to Phoenix, Arizona, and formed the band Crush with Lords, Jakhotia and singer Billy Martinez.
-In 1995, the band would release one self-titled album under that moniker on Paradigm Records.
-Crush would break up and reform a year later as Erotic Liquid Culture with former Crimson Glory touring vocalist David Van Landing.
-As with Crush, the group would record and release one self-titled album for Quadra Records in 1996 before calling it a day.
-Jon would eventually return to Florida and reform Crimson Glory in 1999.
+In 1995, the band released one self-titled album under that name on Paradigm Records.
+Crush broke up and reformed a year later as Erotic Liquid Culture with the former Crimson Glory touring vocalist David Van Landing.
+As with Crush, the group recorded and released one self-titled album for Quadra Records in 1996 before calling it a day.
+Jon eventually returned to Florida and reformed Crimson Glory in 1999.